emustudio/emuStudio/README.markdown

 Installation
 ------------

-For istallation, first download some distribution copy from the url: [emuStudio dev page](http://dev.fei.tuke.sk/projects/emustudio/wiki)
+For istallation, first download some distribution copy from the Download page.

 Unpack it, and everything is ready.

-Directory tree should look like this:
+Directory tree will look like this:

     emuStudio
       |